Studio SWEAT onDemand Review: Is It Really Worth It?

 With the pass, you’ll receive access to customized workout plans optimized for your goals and body type, weekly nutritional tips, and motivation messages from founder Cat Kom.

-Since Studio SWEAT first made its name with spin classes, the most apparent comparisons we can make are between other virtual indoor cycling competitors: Peloton (Cycle and Digital), Echelon Fit, and Flywheel (Fly on Demand).
+Since Studio SWEAT first made its name with spin classes, the most apparent comparisons we can make are between other virtual indoor cycling competitors: Peloton (Bike and App), Echelon Fit, and Flywheel (Fly on Demand).
 We’ve fleshed out the most significant comparison points below:

 |Base Equipment Cost||$1,999 for starter pack or you can use your own equipment||$2,245–$2,694||N/A, you can use your own equipment||$839.98–1,039.98||$1,699, plus $300 for optional tablet (or use your own)|